barumau/panlingue/eng/esperanti_i_pandunia.md

 beyond your own neighbourhood?
 It was in the spirit of the time, the time of colonialism, when Esperanto was created.

-Pandunia acknowledges that there are many stocks of international words:
+Panlingue acknowledges that there are many stocks of international words:
 Western, Indian, Sinitic and Perso-Arabic being the major ones.
 Hundreds of words are borrowed from each of them.
-Pandunia's vocabulary is evenly global.
+Panlingue's vocabulary is evenly global.